^

 • garlic, sorrel, fatty meat, lard, canned food;

-• alcoholic and low alcohol drinks;
+• alcoholic and low-alcohol drinks;

-• spices and spices.
+• spices and herbs.

 You are reporting a typo in the following text: